hhariri/hhariri.github.io/_posts/2013-12-24-migrating-from-wordpress-to-jekyll.md

 4. If all goes well, you should now have all your posts in the _posts folder.

 5. Posts are imported as HTML and that's fine.
 While Liquid usually works with Markdown (by default uses RedCarpet), HTML inside markdown or complete HTML files will work fine.
 I haven't bothered converting old posts to markdown so I've left them as is.
+There are HTML to Markdown converters if you decide to convert.

 6. Images.
 This was the big one.
 When importing posts, the importer creates a folder named _attachments that has metadata about every image.
 However, it doesn't (or I've missed the fact) of how it actually downloads the original images.
 This means you need to somehow retrieve the images from your post and update the corresponding posts with the new references.
-Tedious work :(
+Tedious work which depending on the number of posts you might want to automate.

 7. Snippets.
 The next step for me was to get rid of the Gists I had for syntax highlighting and one of the many reasons I wanted to move off of WordPress, to allow for syntax highlighting.
 Jekyll by default uses [Pygment](http://pygments.org).
 This means that you get [syntax highlighting](http://jekyllrb.com/docs/templates/) for a variety of languages out of the box.

 Tweak any other issues you may find and run 'jekyll serve --watch' again to make sure it all works.

 #### Maintaining URL's